loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 - `metadata.labels.vclusterProjectId`
 - `metadata.labels.vclusterName`

-When one of those Applications becomes `OutOfSync`, Argo CD Notifications sends a webhook to the shared `vcluster-wakeup-proxy` service.
+When one of those Applications becomes `OutOfSync`, or when it falls into a stale `Synced` / `Unknown` state while Argo records a failed sync or `Unknown` health because the destination API is asleep, Argo CD Notifications sends a webhook to the shared `vcluster-wakeup-proxy` service.
 The proxy then issues the wake-triggering request to vCluster Platform for the target VCI, instead of waiting for normal Argo polling to wake it indirectly.

 The shared notification template and proxy live under the pull-request-environments use case (that is enabled by default for vCP Demo Generator environments):